Simulating quantum computation: how many "bits" for "it"?: Introduction

-The question of interest for the present work is how much classical information the simulation of quantum computations must track, i.e., {\em{What is the length of the bit strings $b(t)$?}} For example, if it turned out that those bit strings were very long, say exponentially long in the number $n$ of magic states, this would provide a convenient explanation for the hardness of classical simulation of universal quantum computation using $\Lambda$ polytopes.
+The question of interest for the present work is how much classical information the simulation of quantum computations must track, i.e., {\em{What is the length of the bit strings produced in the simulation?}} For example, if it turned out that those bit strings were very long, say exponentially long in the number $n$ of magic states, this would provide a convenient explanation for the hardness of classical simulation of universal quantum computation using $\Lambda$ polytopes.
 If the information storage itself is inefficient, so is the processing.
 However, this is not what we find.
-We find that the bit strings $b(t)$ are short.
+We find that the bit strings are short.
 Specifically, they are of length $O(n^2)$.
 Thus, simulation of universal quantum computation based on $\Lambda$ polytopes is a {\em{small data problem}}.
-The presumed hardness of this simulation must come from the computational hardness of the sampling processes involved, not from moving around large amounts of data.
+The presumed hardness of this simulation must come from the computational hardness of the sampling processes involved, not from moving around large amounts of data.\footnote{Elsewhere in the quantum domain there are sampling problems which are algorithmically hard classically but for which samples can be obtained quantum mechanically, for example, boson sampling~\cite{AaronsonArkhipov2011}, random circuit sampling~\cite{BoulandFefferman2019}, and certain instantaneous quantum circuits~\cite{ShepherdBremner2009}.}

-Naively, the length of the bit strings $b(t)$ labeling vertices of $\Lambda_n$ is upper-bounded by $\log_2(|\mathcal{V}_n|)$, with $|\mathcal{V}_n|$ the size of the generalized phase space, i.e., the number of vertices of $\Lambda_n$.
+Naively, the length of the bit strings labeling the vertices of $\Lambda_n$ are upper-bounded by $\log_2(|\mathcal{V}_n|)$, with $|\mathcal{V}_n|$ the size of the generalized phase space, i.e., the number of vertices of $\Lambda_n$.
 To date, an upper bound and a lower bound are known for this quantity, namely

 The lower bound is by Karanjai, Wallman, and Bartlett~\cite{KaranjaiBartlett2018}.
-The upper bound comes from the upper bound theorem of polytope theory~\cite{McMullen1970} (see Appendix for details).
+The upper bound comes from the upper bound theorem of polytope theory~\cite{McMullen1970} (see Appendix~\ref{Appendix:VertexCountUpperBound} for details).

-The gap between the bounds is extremely wide, consistent with both efficient and inefficient storage of the bit strings $b(t)$.
-From numerical results it seems that the number of phase space points is growing very rapidly with $n$; for $n=1$ the number of phase space points is 8, for $n=2$ it is 22320, and for $n>2$ we don't know the precise numbers, but the estimate for $n=3$ is already huge.
+The gap between the bounds is extremely wide, consistent with both efficient and inefficient storage of the bit strings.
+Numerical studies suggest that the number of phase space points is growing very rapidly with $n$; for $n=1$ the number of phase space points is 8, for $n=2$ it is 22320, and for $n>2$ we don't know the precise numbers, but the estimate for $n=3$ is already huge.